BartMassey/snowfake/README.md

 > accessed 2012/12/17.

-Gravner and Griffeath's own C code has been generously made available at However, I found this code fairly incomprehensible and hard to adapt to my purposes.
+Gravner and Griffeath's own C code has been generously made available on their website.
+However, I found this code fairly incomprehensible and hard to adapt to my purposes.

 I am also aware of an open-source Python implementation by